-If you are looking for a support group for your teen, we offer Teens Overcoming Grief After Suicide, a 7-week bereavement workshop for youth 13-19-years-old several times throughout the year as well.
+If you are looking for a support group for your teen, we offer Teens Overcoming Grief After Suicide, a 7-week bereavement workshop for youth 13-19-years-old throughout the year.
 For more information, please click here.

 About the Facilitator:

 Charlotte Tankersley is a suicide attempt survivor and a three-time survivor of suicide loss who now uses her lived experience to educate others on mental health, LGBTQIA rights, and suicide awareness and prevention across the country.

 Charlotte has facilitated peer support groups for over nine years, volunteers on the Crisis Text Line, and has worked as a crisis counselor on The Blue Bench’s 24-hour sexual assault hotline, and on the National Suicide Prevention Lifeline.
 She also served as a victim advocate for the Sheridan Police Department for several years.

 If you or someone you know is feeling suicidal or is in crisis: please contact Colorado Crisis Services at 844-493-TALK (8255) or text TALK to 38255.
 You can also reach them at www.coloradocrisisservices.org.
 You can also call the National Suicide Prevention Lifeline at 800-273-TALK (8255), contact the Crisis Text Line by texting HELLO to 741-741 or visit www.imalive.org for online text chat.

 Don’t give up fighting; please reach out.
 Hope and help are available 24/7/365.